AlexsanderHamir/yieldpoint/README.md

 # yieldpoint

-A Go package that enables cooperative goroutine yielding based on priority-aware scheduling.
+A Go package for cooperative goroutine yielding with priority-aware scheduling.

 ## Overview

-`yieldpoint` provides a simple yet powerful mechanism for implementing cooperative multitasking in Go applications.
-It allows goroutines to voluntarily yield execution when high-priority tasks are active.
+`yieldpoint` enables goroutines to voluntarily yield execution when high-priority tasks are active, using atomic operations and condition variables for efficient synchronization.

 ## Features

-- **Priority-based Yielding**: Goroutines can yield execution when high-priority tasks are active
+- **Priority-based Yielding**: Voluntary yielding when high-priority tasks are active
-- **Efficient Blocking**: Uses `sync.Cond` for efficient blocking without busy waiting
+- **Efficient Blocking**: Uses `sync.Cond` for non-busy waiting
-- **Context Support**: Context-aware variants of all operations
+- **Context Support**: Timeout-aware operations with context
-- **High Priority Support**: Simple boolean flag for high-priority tasks
+- **Thread Safety**: Atomic operations for high-priority counting
-- **Thread Safety**: All operations are thread-safe
+- **Performance Optimizations**: Fast variants with spin-wait strategies
-- **Nesting Support**: High-priority sections can be nested
+- **Configurable**: Adjustable spin-wait iterations and yield durations

 ## Installation